-For terms and conditions on advertising sales, see below
+General terms and conditions, see below

 In this Agreement the following terms shall have the following meanings: